Skip to content

 feature updates 7

-Click Save to finish creating the package.
+9. Click Save to finish creating the package.

 Because of the nature of these updates, you'll want to actively monitor their deployment.
 Don't just fire these off and hope for the best.
 Also, keep your deployment batches small.
 If an issue occurs, you'll thank yourself that you only deployed to a handful of machines instead of hundreds.
-Oh, and this is probably obvious, but you'll probably want to deploy feature updates after hours unless you love getting phone calls from angry users whose computers randomly shut off on them.
+Oh, and this is probably obvious, but you'll most likely want to deploy feature updates after hours unless you love getting phone calls from angry users whose computers randomly shut off on them.

 Brock Bingham candid headshot